6th Grade

 Assigned Reading (With Book Summaries)

-Aside from numerous short stories and independent reading books, we will also plan to read the following novels together as a class in 2024-2025: The Outsiders by SE Hinton, The Adventures of Huckleberry Finn by Mark Twain, Nothing but the Truth by Avi, The Scarlet Pimpernel by Baroness Orczy, The Adventures of Ulysses by Bernard Evslin, and The Giver by Lois Lowry.
+Aside from numerous short stories, articles, poems, TED talks and videos, and independent reading books, we will also plan to read the following novels together as a class in 2025-26: The Outsiders by SE Hinton, I Will Always Write Back by Martin Ganda and Caitlin Alifirenka, Nothing but the Truth by Avi, Beowulf, The Adventures of Ulysses by Bernard Evslin, and The Giver by Lois Lowry (if time permits, we will also read The Crossover by Kwame Alexander).

 Please note that this is the plan, but it may change as the year progresses.
 Any changes are at the teacher's discretion.